In the guide below, we discuss the world’s coal resources and reserves.

 In the guide below, we outline some ways that we might be able to use coal more sustainably as a resource across society

-We also outline how coal can be substituted for other energy sources
+We also outline how coal might be substituted for other energy sources

 Firstly, What Makes Coal So Important In Society, & What Do We Use Coal For?

-One of the most important uses for coal in society is as an energy source
+One of the most important uses for coal in society might be as an energy source

 Along with natural gas and oil, coal is one of the most used energy sources for primary energy consumption, and also for electricity generation